 Fold the paper over at the end, or if using an additional straw simply cover with tape.
 The goal is for air not to flow through the end.

 Remove the straw and tape the piece of paper to the back of your rocket.

 Insert the straw into the paper on the back

 Countdown from 10 to 1 and then....blast off!

 Blow into the straw to launch the rocket!

 This activity can be extended in many fun ways.
 Here are a few ideas:

-Download your freebie below:
+Download your freebie from our shop!